rhjensen79/robert-jensen.dk/content/posts/2020-docker-for-almost-everything/index.md

 So let me run you thru, what I did.

+First of all, I have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed on my Mac.
+It has versions for all the different OS, you could use.
+It works well for this usecase.
+For other usecases, i have a [Ubuntu](https://ubuntu.com) or [Photon](https://vmware.github.io/photon/) VM that is running Docker.
+If you don't know how to install docker, on your OS, then google it.
+There are tons of guides out there.

 ![Github Repo](github-overview.png)
 The private repo, i'm using, for all my docker images, has a folder, for each container.